Slipping over Mexico border, migrants get the jump on U.S. court ruling | Technology

 On Tuesday before the Supreme Court ruling, a Venezuelan migrant in Ciudad Juarez who gave his name as Antonio said he was waiting to see whether U.S. border surveillance would let up, hoping to make money in the United States to send home.
 "If they don't end Title 42," he said, "we're going to keep entering illegally."

 Elsewhere along the border, other migrants said they felt they had run out of options.
-"We don't have a future in Mexico," said Cesar, a Venezuelan migrant in Tijuana who did not give his last name, explaining why he has attempted once to creep past the border fence into the United States, and plans to try again.
+"We don't have a future in Mexico," said Cesar, a Venezuelan migrant in Tijuana who did not give his last name, explaining why he has attempted once to cross the border fence to get into the United States, and plans to try again.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)